Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 Shut up.

-And I just don't, it's again a suicide, talk about Western collective suicide.
+And I just don't, again, a suicide.

-Can you imagine if in the 12th century, just as our lads were going off to fight the Crusades, we had archbishops basically advocating for the other side?
+Can you imagine if in the 12th century, just as our lads were going off to fight the Crusades, we had archbishops basically advocating for the other side.

 GDP is actually a negative GDP.